-At the same time as conducting research we will be responding to the needs identified by the communities we work with by distributing lighting solutions, ranging from torches to installations, dependent on need.
+At the same time as conducting research we will respond to the needs identified by the communities we work with by distributing lighting solutions, ranging from torches to installations, dependent on need.

 Research has suggested that GBV can increase due to poor public services, particularly a lack of privacy and security in latrine and bathing facilities (House et al, 2014).
 However, there is currently a gap in empirical evidence on the impact of latrine and bathing-facility lighting in reducing incidences of GBV in humanitarian camp contexts, increasing health indicators related to WASH, and contributing to user’s overall perception of dignity.
 Furthermore, there have been few attempts to compare the contribution of different lighting solutions in terms of usability, cost-effectiveness, user preference, and their respective impact in advancing these goals.